SystemSpace/Compendium/compendium.rst

 When we encounter the Hyakanghen on our travels, what do you think would be the best response for us to take?
   If you believe they have no way of knowing you're a migrant, try to hide the fact.
 Otherwise, try to avoid conflict whenever possible (but do not be afraid to incapacitate if they are a direct harm).

+What does "Hyankanghen" translate to?
+  It freely translates to "eclipse of humanity" or some edgy shit like that.

 Statements Made by Tsuki
 ------------------------